 Balance Sheet Structure

-€ 190.5 million higher than in the previous year.
-Their share in total assets was 64 % on the balance-sheet date (previous year: 60 %).
+€ 62.1 million up on the previous year.
+Their share in total assets was 65 % on the balance-sheet date (previous year: 64 %).

 Principles and Goals of Our Financing Strategy

 We generally aim to finance our operating business activities from the cash flow from operating activities.
 The same applies to the need for capital expenditure, which caters to the continual expansion of business activities.

 As a result, our financing strategy is oriented to keeping the cash and cash equivalents generated within the Group centralized.
 In addition, a financing framework is sought that enables ALTANA to flexibly and quickly carry out acquisitions and even large investment projects beyond the accustomed scope.